 Average Weather in Los Angeles California, United States

-In Los Angeles, the temperature typically varies from 48°F to 85°F over the course of the year, and is rarely below 42°F or above 93°F.
+In Los Angeles, the summers are warm, arid, and clear and the winters are long, cool, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 48°F to 85°F and is rarely below 42°F or above 93°F.

 The warm season lasts for 3.0 months, from July 1 to October 1, with an average daily high temperature above 81°F. The hottest day of the year is August 25, with an average high of 85°F and low of 66°F.

 The cool season lasts for 3.9 months, from November 26 to March 24, with an average daily high temperature below 70°F. The coldest day of the year is December 25, with an average low of 48°F and high of 67°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.